sandip8186/djangoDRF/README.md

 # djangoDRF
-I developed this mini project task
+I developed this mini project and its a first assignment.
+# Task
+Implement Django Rest Framework by creating APIs